arantespp/arantespp.com/posts/zettelkasten/scrum.md

 - It helps teams and organizations generate the highest possible value for the project.

-- Is describes a set of meetings/events/ceremonies, tools/artifacts, and roles to help teams structure and manage their work.
+- It describes a set of meetings/events/ceremonies, tools/artifacts, and roles to help teams structure and manage their work.

 - Scrum Team: